Leaky Gut Syndrome: Science, Symptoms & Solutions

 The intestines are a site for digestion and absorption of nutrients, to an acceptably small size.
 Imagine straining vegetable broth to keep out the large spices and chunks of vegetables.
 Your intestines have “tight junctions” that, like the size of the mesh in the sieve, allows only liquid or very small molecules to go through (permeability).
 The intestines have this protective barrier, which is the first line of defense in your immune system, to prevent bacteria, toxins and undigested food from attacking through the bowel.

 Leaky Gut Syndrome is scientifically termed as “increased intestinal permeability” or intestinal barrier dysfunction.
-This means that there are holes in the sieve or damage to the intestines (tight junctions).
+This means that there are holes in the wall or damage to the intestines (tight junctions).
 This allows larger, undigested food particles, toxins and unwanted microbes to enter your system and break down your immunity.

 Proper immunity towards food relies on the intestinal permeability of the gut to regulate passage of nutrients and restrict larger molecules.
 This regulation relies on complex physical, chemical & immune mechanisms.
 In predisposed individuals, when food allergies develop they cause allergic reaction & inflammation damaging the gut lining, increasing intestinal permeability.
 This intestinal barrier dysfunction means more allergens enter through the leaky gut, triggering more inflammation, which perpetuates the vicious cycle including the development of more food allergies, per Perrier 2011.